thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 So you can check out the Standalone PHP Script for sites that are not running WordPress.

+**Do you offer any other security plugins?**

+Yes, check out [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots/) to protect your site against bad bots.
+I also have a [video course on WordPress security](https://m0n.co/securewp), for more plugin recommendations and lots of tips and tricks.

 **Got a question?**

 Send any questions or feedback via my [contact form](https://perishablepress.com/contact/).